 The invited applicants should be available the whole weekend.

-The specific requirements for the workshop will be sent in time with the invitation for the examination.
+The specific requirements for the workshop will be sent together with the invitation to the admission exams by email.

 - 5. Repetition of entrance examination